TerriaJS/terriajs/doc/contributing/development-environment.md

 npm install -g yarn
 ```

+If you already have yarn installed, make sure it is at least v1.0 (we recommend using the latest version).
+Older versions do not support the workspace feature.

 Then, enable workspaces by editing the TerriaMap `package.json` file, adding these lines to the top, just after the opening `{`:

 ```json